Frank Griffel

 Frank Griffel is a German scholar of Islamic studies.
-He is the Professor in the Study of Abrahamic Religions at the Faculty of Theology and Religion at Oxford University and Fellow at Lady Margaret Hall.
-Until 2024 he was the Louis M. Rabinowitz Professor of Religious Studies at Yale University, where he is still an emeritus professor.
+He is the Professor in the Study of Abrahamic Religions at the Faculty of Theology and Religion at the University of Oxford and Fellow at Lady Margaret Hall.
+Until 2024, he was the Louis M. Rabinowitz Professor of Religious Studies at Yale University, where he is still an emeritus professor.

 Biography

-Griffel earned his PhD in 1999 from the Free University of Berlin, Germany, after studying philosophy, Arabic literature, and Islamic studies at universities in Göttingen, Damascus, and Berlin.
+Griffel earned his PhD in 1999 from the Free University of Berlin, Germany, after studying philosophy, Arabic literature, and Islamic studies at the University of Göttingen, Damascus University, and the Free University of Berlin.
 From 1999 to 2000, he was a research fellow at the Orient Institute of the Deutsche Morgenländische Gesellschaft (German Oriental Society) in Beirut, Lebanon.
 He joined Yale University in 2000 as an assistant professor, where he taught Islamic intellectual history, ancient and modern theology and philosophy, and how Islamic intellectuals respond to Western modernity.
 In 2008, he was promoted to full professor at Yale, and in 2021 named Louis M. Rabinowitz Professor of Religious Studies.
-At Yale, he chaired the Religious Studies Department 2020–2024 and was chair of the Council of Middle Eastern Studies (CMES) 2011–2017.
-In 2003–04 he was a member of the Institute for Advanced Study at Princeton.
-He was visiting professor at LMU Munich and Georg-August-Universität Göttingen, Germany.
-In 2024 he was appointed the third Professor of the Study of the Abrahamic Religions at Oxford.
+At Yale, he chaired the Religious Studies Department from 2020 to 2024 and was chair of the Council of Middle Eastern Studies (CMES) 2011–2017.
+From 2003 to 2004, he was a member of the Institute for Advanced Study at Princeton.
+He was visiting professor at LMU Munich and the University of Göttingen, Germany.
+In 2024, he was appointed the third Professor of the Study of the Abrahamic Religions at Oxford.